Prof. David Christie

 Overview

 Professor David Christie is based on the Gold Coast and attends GenesisCare treatment centres at Tugun and Southport.
-He also attends clinics at Pindara Private Hospital and in Northern NSW (Byron Bay and Tweed Hospital).
+He also attends clinics at Pindara Private Hospital and in Northern NSW (Ballina).

 David qualified in Medicine from New Zealand’s University of Otago in 1987 and completed Radiation Oncology training in Sydney in 1995, at which time he moved to Queensland and commenced full-time practice.
-David has experience in treating all cancers that require radiotherapy but has a special interest in urological cancer and lymphoma, including brachytherapy for prostate cancer.
+David has experience in treating many cancer types that require radiation therapy, however he has a clinical interest in urological cancers including prostate.

 Consults at: